davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

     nonReentrant
 ```

-After waiting max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) number of blocks, this allows the `withdrawer` of a `Withdrawal` to finalize a withdrawal and receive either (i) the underlying tokens of the strategies being withdrawn from, or (ii) the shares being withdrawn.
+After waiting `minWithdrawalDelayBlocks()` number of blocks, this allows the `withdrawer` of a `Withdrawal` to finalize a withdrawal and receive either (i) the underlying tokens of the strategies being withdrawn from, or (ii) the withdrawable shares being withdrawn.
 This choice is dependent on the passed-in parameter `receiveAsTokens`.

-For each strategy/share pair in the `Withdrawal`:
+For each strategy/scaled share pair in the `Withdrawal`:
+* The scaled shares in the`Withdrawal` are converted into actual withdrawable shares, accounting for any slashing that has occurred during the withdrawal period.
 * If the `withdrawer` chooses to receive tokens:
-    * The shares are converted to their underlying tokens via either the `EigenPodManager` or `StrategyManager` and sent to the `withdrawer`.
+    * The calculated withdrawable shares are converted to their underlying tokens via either the `EigenPodManager` or `StrategyManager` and sent to the `withdrawer`.
 * If the `withdrawer` chooses to receive shares (and the strategy belongs to the `StrategyManager`):
-    * The shares are awarded to the `withdrawer` via the `StrategyManager`
+    * The calculated withdrawable shares are awarded back(redeposited) to the `withdrawer` via the `StrategyManager` as deposit shares.
-    * If the `withdrawer` is delegated to an Operator, that Operator's delegated shares are increased by the added shares (according to the strategy being added to).
+    * If the `withdrawer` is delegated to an Operator, that Operator's delegated shares are increased by the added deposit shares (according to the strategy being added to).

 `Withdrawals` concerning `EigenPodManager` shares have some additional nuance depending on whether a withdrawal is specified to be received as tokens vs shares (read more about "why" in [`EigenPodManager.md`](./EigenPodManager.md)):
 * `EigenPodManager` withdrawals received as shares: